About

 Applying

-Deadline – The College of Dentistry accepts online applications only.
-The Fall 2024 admission cycle application is available beginning April 17.
+The College of Dentistry accepts online applications only.
+The fall 2025 admission cycle application is available February 15 to April 1, 2025.

 Application fee